AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/rep-google-analytics-channels.md

    To save you time, Magento has already created a table with the default groupings mapped as a file that you can [download](../http://docs.magento.com/downloads/mbi/ga_channel_mapping.csv).

-   If you are a GA pro and created your own channels, you will want to add your specific rules to the mapping table before uploading the file into Magento BI.
+   If you are a GA pro and created your own channels, you will want to add your specific rules to the mapping table before uploading the file into MBI.

    Bring it into your Data Warehouse as a [File Upload](../data-analyst/importing-data/connecting-data/using-file-uploader.md)